 Secondary Decay or Infection Pain After a Dental Crown

 Fixed bridges last anywhere between 10-15 years depending upon the oral hygiene and medical conditions.
-After this time the bridge can become loose due to cement cracks, improper oral hygiene and food lodging.
-This causes food lodgment between gums and crowns leading to decay, infection or gingival recession.
-If the teeth not root canal treated, it will cause pain and sensitivity.
-And even if the teeth root canal treated, gum pain will still persist due to infection.
+After this time the bridge can become loose due to cement cracks, improper oral hygiene, and food lodging.
+This causes food lodgment between gums and crowns leading to decay, infection, or gingival recession.
+If the teeth are not root canal treated, it will cause pain and sensitivity.
+And even if the tooth root canal is treated, gum pain will persist due to infection.

 Pain due to Improper Bite after Dental Crown

-While fixing fixed prosthesis bite adjustment done to align the artificial teeth in occlusion in harmony with the existing natural teeth, surrounding musculature and temporomandibular joint.
-If the prosthetic teeth do not occlude properly the bite changed resulting in jaw pain, headaches, pressure on opposing teeth leading to bone loss in future.
+While fixing a fixed prosthesis bite adjustment is done to align the artificial teeth in occlusion in harmony with the existing natural teeth, surrounding musculature, and temporomandibular joint.
+If the prosthetic teeth do not occlude properly the bite changes resulting in jaw pain, headaches, and pressure on opposing teeth leading to bone loss in the future.

 Biting on Hard Objects with the Dental Crown

-Patient can inadvertently bite on hard objects resulting in fracture of crown or tooth underneath the crowns.
+Patients can inadvertently bite on hard objects resulting in a fracture of the crown or tooth underneath the crowns.
 This may cause mild pain or sensitivity.

-Relief from pain on crown due to hard biting: Veneers/ composite, post and core, replacement of bridge or crown, extraction and implants.
-SAPTeeth polymers for peek framework and HIPC crowns are wonderful alternates.
+Relief from pain on crown due to hard biting: Veneers/ composite, post, and core, replacement of bridge or crown, extraction, and implants.
+SAPTeeth polymers for peek framework and HIPC crowns are wonderful alternatives.

 Implant Retained Bridge

-As the inferior alveolar nerve approaches the mental foramen it gives off branch named mental nerve.
-The mental nerve can course straight, vertical or in an anterior loop fashion.
-The prevalence of anterior loop is around 28%.
-Hence, Trauma to this region can sensory disturbance, increased bleeding and pain post implant therapy.
+As the inferior alveolar nerve approaches the mental foramen it gives off a branch named mental nerve.
+The mental nerve can course straight, vertically, or in an anterior loop fashion.
+The prevalence of anterior loops is around 28%.
+Hence, Trauma to this region can sensory disturbance, increased bleeding, and pain post-implant therapy.

 Cure for Implant retained bridge: Variations of mental nerve anatomy should kept in mind before implant placement.